Gabe Saporta

-Gabriel Eduardo Saporta (born October 11, 1979) is an Uruguayan-American musician and entrepreneur.
-From the years 2005 until 2015, he was the lead vocalist and founder of the electropop band Cobra Starship.
+Gabriel Eduardo Saporta (born October 11, 1979) is an American musician and entrepreneur.
+From 2005 until 2015, and again since 2024, he is the lead vocalist and founder of the electropop band Cobra Starship.
 On November 10, 2015, after nearly ten years and two Billboard Hot 100 top 10 hits, Saporta announced that the band would stop its work, and that he would be focusing on helping other musicians through his new venture, The Artist Group.
 Prior to Cobra Starship, Saporta had been the lead singer, bassist, and lyricist for the punk band Midtown.

 Early life

 Gabe Saporta was born in Montevideo, Uruguay.
 His family is Jewish; his grandparents and great-grandparents escaped Europe during World War II and settled in Uruguay.
 When he was four years old, he moved with his parents to New York City.
+They later moved to New Jersey in 1991.
 At an early age, Saporta developed a passion for music, which became his escape and salvation from a tumultuous upbringing.
 Saporta fell in love with music because of its ability to deliver messages and connect people.
 His first love was hip hop, but soon after he discovered punk rock and started going to shows to see bands such as Gorilla Biscuits, Fugazi, and Pavement, it was not long before Saporta, along with his brother Ricky, started to put on his own shows and put out his own records.